genevol-usp/HLApers/README.md

 The user may want to modify that list.
 Genes not listed here only contribute with the alleles for which the complete sequence is available from IMGT.

-This script is not efficient, and if the users are allowed by their clusters to use more CPUs when executing this script, we advise to modify the n\_cores argument on line 14 to something like:
+This script is very inefficient (it takes 2h20 on our machine with a single core), and if the users are allowed by their clusters to use more CPUs when executing this script, we advise to modify the n\_cores argument on line 14 to something like:

 ```
 map2(locus, infer, hla_make_sequences, n_cores = 16)
 ```

 Finally, we execute: